 The state of Florida defines “disorderly conduct” as a disturbance of the peace in a public place.
 Disorderly conduct includes situations where public decency has been allegedly violated or where an individual complains of an excessive and unlawful disturbance.
 It can be difficult to separate disorderly conduct from the exercise of freedom of speech.
 There are many factors that go into an arrest for disorderly conduct and therefore you must have a nuanced defense tailored to your particular circumstances.
 At the Law Offices of Edwards & Jones, we are passionate about crafting defenses that fit each client's needs.
 Attorney Jones has handled thousands of cases over the years and established himself as an experienced trial lawyer.

-Schedule your free consultation today - contact us.
+Schedule your free consultation today - contact our Gainesville disorderly conduct lawyers.